-The humpback whale is known to undertake an annual migration from their summer feeding grounds at high latitudes.
+Humpback whales migrate annually from their summer feeding grounds at high latitudes.
 They then move to their winter breeding grounds in subtropical and tropical waters.

 Which Whale Has The Longest Migration?

 The gray whale is considered to have the longest migration of any marine mammal.
-The gray whale travels 10,000-12,000 miles on a round trip between their breeding grounds off Baja, California to their feeding grounds in the Bering and Chukchi Seas off Alaska.
+The gray whale travels 10,000-12,000 miles on a round trip between their breeding grounds off Baja California, to their feeding grounds in the Bering and Chukchi Seas off Alaska.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.